blackducksoftware/synopsys-detect/documentation/src/main/markdown/integrations/azureplugin/azurepluginreleasenotes.md

 If you are a new user, you may proceed with installing the [detect_product_long] Plugin available at the following [Marketplace location](https://marketplace.visualstudio.com/items?itemName=blackduck.blackduck-detect).

-To continuing using the deprecated 9.x plugin, it is essential to update to version 9.0.1, available at the [Previous Marketplace location](https://marketplace.visualstudio.com/items?itemName=synopsys-detect.synopsys-detect).
+<note type="attention">To continuing using the deprecated 9.x plugin, it is essential to update to version 9.0.1, available at the [Previous Marketplace location](https://marketplace.visualstudio.com/items?itemName=synopsys-detect.synopsys-detect).</note>

 **New features**